operard/featuredslab/README.md

-# featuredslab
+# Feature DataStore Lab

-Feature DataStore Lab
+Feature DataStore Lab with Hopsworks.ai

 ## Introduction
 Explore how to deploy an open source Feature DataStore to Oracle Cloud Infrastructure.